jiportilla/ACME-demo/simple/README.md

 	[IEAM Management Hub](https://icp-console.ieam41-w3-8e873dd4c685acf6fd2f13f4cdfb05bb-0000.us-south.containers.appdomain.cloud/edge)

 ## 2. IEAM Management Hub
-The **dashboard** resides in the your **Management Hub** which can be placed wherever appropriate (for example, in a public cloud, or a regional data center, or even inside a factory, completely air-gapped from the Internet).
+The **dashboard** resides in the **Management Hub** which can be placed wherever is appropriate (for example, in a public cloud, or a regional data center, or even inside a factory, completely air-gapped from the Internet).

 The **dashboard** enables you to see and interact with all of your edge assets in one place, regardless of their physical locations or current connection status.
 These edge machines may be geographically distributed or concentrated in one location.
-The **Agents** on these edge machines are fully autonomous, are able to reach out to the Management Hub through firewalls when needed.
+The **Agents** on these edge machines are fully autonomous, they are able to reach out to the Management Hub through firewalls when needed.
 They also tolerate unreliable and intermittent connectivity to the Management Hub.

 ![IEAM Hub](docs/s-IEAM.png)

-Notice the dashboard has 4 tabs: **Nodes**, **Services**, **Patterns** and **Policies**.
+Notice the dashboard has four tabs: **Nodes**, **Services**, **Patterns** and **Policies**.

 Let's take a look at the **Nodes** tab first: